-In Western Australia, at the beginning of the 20th century, East Kimberley cattlemen were looking for a way to traverse the western deserts of Australia with their cattle as a way to break a West Kimberley monopoly that controlled the supply of beef to Perth and the goldfields in the south of the state.
-The problem for East Kimberley cattlemen was their cattle were infested with Boophilus ticks which were infected with a malaria-like parasitic disease called Babesiosis.
-It was feared these ticks would survive the sea journey down to Perth and then spread through southern herds of cattle.
-This gave West Kimberley cattlemen a monopoly in terms of supplying beef to the south and resulted in high prices.
+At the beginning of the 20th century, East Kimberley cattlemen were looking for an alternate way to move their cattle south and supply of beef to Perth and the southern goldfields.
+The problem for East Kimberley cattlemen was that their cattle were infested with Boophilus ticks, which were infected with a malaria-like parasitic disease called Babesiosis.
+It was feared these ticks would survive the sea journey down to Perth, which gave West Kimberley cattlemen a monopoly in terms of supplying beef to the south.